Rose Franklin's Perennial & Butterfly Farm

 Here’s what I suggest you include in your comment to the U.S. Fish &Wildlife Service:

-1. Who you are: I am a (teacher or hobbyist) who has been raising monarchs for about ___ years.
+1. Who you are.
+Example: I am a (teacher or hobbyist) who has been raising monarchs for about ___ years.

-3. If you get your monarch caterpillars from a butterfly farm, state that (but I suggest you not list the names of the farms you purchase from).
-If you are generally unable to find caterpillars in the wild, state that.
+3. If you generally are unable to find monarch caterpillars in the wild and must instead order your monarch caterpillars from a butterfly farm, state that (but I suggest you not list the names of the farms you purchase from).

-4. If you plant milkweed and/or monarch nectar sources on your property, state that.
+4. If you plant and/or protect existing patches of milkweed on your property because you understand the Monarch-milkweed connection, state that.

 5. Request that the the U.S. Fish & Wildlife (1) not list the monarch as a threatened species and instead appropriate land and funds for the planting of milkweed (2) not limit the number of monarchs that can be reared by a butterfly farm and (3) not prohibit butterfly farms from shipping interstate because in doing so you would likely have no source for obtaining monarch caterpillars.